by Del Tackett

 Addicted.
 Addiction, in a general sense is defined as:

 The compulsion to repetitively involve oneself with a substance or activity that is overall unhealthy.

 Nineteen states have made marijuana use fully legal with 25 states close behind.
-My state, Colorado, was second to legalize marijuana and the cost to taxpayers is now $5 for every $1 gained in tax revenue.
+My state, Colorado, was second to legalize marijuana.
+It was sold to voters because it would bring financial gain to the state.
+In reality, the cost to taxpayers is now $5 for every $1 gained in tax revenue.
 This is in addition to the expenses covering things like marijuana-related DUIs that cost the state $25 million in 2016 and is nothing compared to the loss of productivity and the reduced inner drive that comes from its use.
-The National Institute on Drug Abuse states that marijuana is the most used drug and its long-term effects are damaging us, include infertility, increased testosterone in women, decreased testosterone in men and a psychological dependence that demands an ever-increasing use of the drug.
+The National Institute on Drug Abuse states that marijuana is the most used drug and its long-term effects are damaging us.
+This includes infertility, increased testosterone in women, decreased testosterone in men and a psychological dependence that demands an ever-increasing use of the drug.
 This is why marijuana is considered a gateway to harder drugs like heroin and cocaine.

 On the sweeter side, many consider that Americans are addicted to sugar in all of its forms.
 We crave it.
 We have eating addictions on both ends: too little or too much.

 But the larger concern is with the addictions that are increasingly part of our daily routines.
 These deal not with "substance" addictions, but addictions to “activities” like video games, social media, music and entertainment, pornography, etc. Teenagers spend 9 hours a day consuming screen entertainment; adults 6 hours per day.
 It is not too far of a stretch to say that we are even “obsessed” with these things and would suffer withdrawal symptoms if they were taken away.